-Subd.
-1. Sunset analysis of existing occupational regulations. (a) Starting on January 1, 20\\, the Speaker of the House of Representatives, the President of the Senate and the chair of each relevant standing committee of the legislature will assign to the \\\\\\ staff (hereafter "staff") the responsibility to analyze existing occupational regulations.

-(b) Each relevant standing committee of the legislature is responsible for reviewing annually approximately 20 percent of the current occupational regulations under the committee's jurisdiction.
-The committee chair will select the occupational regulations to be reviewed annually.

-(c) Each relevant standing committee of the legislature will review all occupational regulations under the committee's jurisdiction within the subsequent five years and shall repeat such review processes in each five-year period thereafter.
+- Subd.
+1. Sunset analysis of existing occupational regulations. (a) Starting on January 1, 20\\, the Speaker of the House of Representatives, the President of the Senate and the chair of each relevant standing committee of the legislature will assign to the \\\\\ staff (hereafter "staff") the responsibility to analyze existing occupational regulations. - (b) Each relevant standing committee of the legislature is responsible for reviewing annually approximately 20 percent of the current occupational regulations under the committee's jurisdiction.
+The committee chair will select the occupational regulations to be reviewed annually. - (c) Each relevant standing committee of the legislature will review all occupational regulations under the committee's jurisdiction within the subsequent five years and will repeat such review processes in each five-year period thereafter. - Subd.

-Subd.
 2. Criteria.
-The staff shall use the criteria in section 100.03 paragraphs 2(b)-(g) to analyze existing occupational regulations.

-Subd.
-3. Sunset reports.
-Starting on January 1, 20\ \, the staff will report annually the findings of its reviews to the Speaker of the House of Representatives, the President of the Senate, Chairs of the relevant standing committees, the Governor, and the Attorney General.
-In its report, the staff will recommend the legislature enact new legislation that (a) repeals the occupational regulations, (b) converts the occupational regulations to less restrictive regulations in section 100.02 subdivision 4, (c) instructs the relevant licensing board or agency to promulgate revised regulations reflecting the legislature's decision to use a less restrictive regulation or (d) reflects other recommendations to the legislature.
-The staff also may recommend that no new legislation be enacted.
+The staff will use the criteria in section 100.03 paragraphs 2(b)-(h) to analyze existing occupational regulations. - Subd.
+3. Sunset reports. (a) Starting on January 1, 20\\, the staff will report annually the findings of its reviews to the Speaker of the House of Representatives, the President of the Senate, Chairs of the relevant standing committees, the Governor, and the Attorney General.
+In its report, the staff will recommend the legislature enact new legislation that: - 1. repeals the occupational regulations, - 2. converts the occupational regulations to less restrictive regulations in section 100.02 subdivision 4, - 3. instructs the relevant licensing board or agency to promulgate revised regulations reflecting the legislature's decision to use a less restrictive regulation; - 4. changes the requisite personal qualifications of an occupational license or certification, if applicable; - 5. redefines the scope of practice in an occupational license or certification, if applicable, or - 6. reflects other recommendations to the legislature. - (b) The staff also may recommend that no new legislation is enacted.